 ARMSTRONG, John. b.
 Monkwearmouth, County Durham, 22 August 1813; d.
-Grahamstown South Africa, 16 May 1856.
+Grahamstown, South Africa, 16 May 1856.
 He was the son of a doctor, who moved to London in 1818.
-He was educated at Charterhouse and Lincoln College, Oxford (BA 1836), before taking Holy Orders (deacon 1837).
+The son was educated at Charterhouse and Lincoln College, Oxford (BA 1836), before taking Holy Orders (deacon 1837).
 He held short-lived curacies at Alford, Gloucestershire and Wootton-Fitzpaine, Dorset, followed by Clifton, Bristol; then he became priest-vicar of Exeter Cathedral (1841), and rector of St Paul’s, Exeter (1843).
-He was vicar of Tidenham, in the Forest of Dean, Gloucestershire (1843-53), during which time he published Sermons on the Festivals (Oxford, 1845, Fourth Edition, London, 1868) and The Pastor in his Closet:...
+He was vicar of Tidenham, in the Forest of Dean, Gloucestershire (1843-53), during which time he published Sermons on the Festivals (Oxford, 1845, Fourth Edition, London, 1868) and The Pastor in his...

 Cite this article